As a video content marketer, you simply can’t afford to ignore Short videos.

 Traditional video editing tools like Adobe Premiere or Final Cut Pro make you identify the beginning and ending time-stamps of every section you wish to include in the final video, and for every filler word or pauses that you wish to remove.

-A more modern AI-based video editing software like Pictory means you can simply highlight the sentences in the transcribed text that you wish to include in the final video as shown in the screenshot below.
+A more modern AI-based video editing software like Pictory means you can simply highlight the sentences in the transcribed text that you wish to include in the final video.

 Filler words and silences longer than a certain length can automatically be removed at the touch of a button saving you valuable time.